eost/pyreloc/README.md

 # pyreloc
-A simple project to perform earthquake relocation (for student projets).
+A simple module to perform earthquake relocation (for student projets).

 ## Dependencies
 - python2 or python3